michaelwalkerfl/flask-three/README.md

 ### Redis needs to be installed
 ```
-brew install redis (If Ubuntu/Debia use: apt install redis-server)
+brew install redis (If Ubuntu/Debian use: apt install redis-server)
 ```

 ### Run application from terminal
 ```
 FLASK_APP=wsgi.py
-flask run flask run --cert=adhoc
+flask run --cert=adhoc
 ```

 ### Commands
-#### Create a default user
+#### Create an admin user
-This command can be run from the command line interface to quickly set up a user for your Flask application.
+These commands can be run from the command line interface to quickly set up a database, roles and an admin user for your Flask application.
 ```
 flask dashboard create-database
 flask dashboard create-roles